eltociear/website/documentation/2026-team/GGF-onboarding/02-Context/README.md

 ### If someone asks: "Is there scientific evidence this approach works?"
 → Share **Nature Food article** + cite the findings
+→ Reference **G20 inequality report** for authoritative policy validation

+### If someone asks: "Is this a real problem or just your opinion?"
+→ Share **G20 inequality report summary** (pages 4-13)
+→ Lead with: "The G20 just commissioned a report on this in November 2025..."
+→ Use statistics from the report to show scale and urgency

 ### If someone asks: "Where is this going long-term?"
 → Share **Vision 2050** (but only after they're already engaged)